eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 To conclude, the following questions arise as part of the discussion:

-**QUESTION7**: Are there any other standardisation initiatives worth looking at at this time?
+**QUESTION 7**: Are there any other standardisation initiatives worth looking at at this time?

-**QUESTION8**: Is there an impact from these standardisation initiatives to wallet-based SCA concept and [TS12] implementation?
+**QUESTION 8**: Is there an impact from these standardisation initiatives to wallet-based SCA concept and [TS12] implementation?

-**QUESTION9**: Is there a need to coordinate efforts or align [TS12] development with these other initiatives?
+**QUESTION 9**: Is there a need to coordinate efforts or align [TS12] development with these other initiatives?
 If so, in what scope?

 ### 5.5 Impact of PSR